 Why grow at school?

 The most effective food growing schools achieve significant learning, skills, health and well-being outcomes for children and young people.
-Food growing in schools has a positive impact on the schools, communities, organisations and businesses involved.
+Food growing in schools has a positive impact on the schools, communities, organisations and businesses involved - here is the the evidence and our case studies.

 Garden Organic's online resources are packed with expert and engaging gardening information specially created for schools.
 It includes teaching materials, growing cards, handy guides to gardening, educational games and activities.
 These have been developed as part of the Soil Association Food for Life Programme and include the food growing manual, packed with practical advice to help you get to bronze and beyond.